Aaron Hernandez Had ‘Worse Case OF CTE’ On Record For Someone His Age

 Researchers found images of Hernandez’s brain were speckled with black spots, believed to have been caused by repetitive head shots he sustained throughout all his years of playing football.

-In addition, The News reports large holes were found in the brain’s membrane, and the inside of his brain was riddled with the disease.
+In addition, The News reported large holes were found in the brain’s membrane, and the inside of his brain was riddled with the disease.
 Hernandez was ultimately diagnosed with Stage 3 CTE out of four stages.

 “In every place we looked, it was classic CTE,” McKee added.
 “These are very unusual findings to see in an individual of this age.”